 Taper Pipe NPTF L3 Plug Gage is a part of class 2 gages that are used specifically for measuring the crest and threads.
 The plugs themselves can only be checked with a master thread plug which is why it is advised to keep a spare.
 Production units with regular and excessive use of Taper Pipe NPTF L3 Plug Gage are advised to have several spares at hand along with a master thread plug to regularly check on wear and tear of their Taper Pipe NPTF L3 Plug Gage.

-Written by Robert Forbes.
+Written by WESTport Corporation.
 All rights reserved.
 Any reproduction is strictly prohibited.